0atman/noboilerplate/scripts/37-functional-rust.md

 If you were to use a general-purpose programming language, like here with Rust and the fantastic Proptest crate, you might reasonably test that `a + b` always equals `b + a`, by picking random values within a range and testing that some invariant held.

-Here I'm using the `proptest` macro coupled with its `any` type in this very concise example.
+Here, I'm using the `proptest` macro coupled with its `any` type in this very concise example.

 But there's a problem:
 As soon as we add two random numbers that are larger than `u32::MAX / 2`, we will overflow the integer type.

-we can't prove this exhaustively using randomised iteration.
+Which means we can't prove this exhaustively using randomised iteration.

-But proptest did something cool here that we should pay attention to.
+But `proptest` did something cool here that we should pay attention to.

 ---